sv-k-dimitrov/crawler/README.md

-# Crawler service
+# Crawler Service

--Crawl orchestrator/ fabric which performs recursive scrape.
+- Crawl orchestrator/fabric that performs recursive scraping.

--Starting with a root URL and performs recursive scrape of nested URLs based on the requested depth.
+- Starts with a root URL and recursively scrapes nested URLs based on the requested depth.

+- Allows filtering URLs using regex.

--Allows filtering URLs based on regex and blocking scrapes for URLs containing specific extensions.
+- Blocks scrapes for URLs containing specific extensions.

--Allows granular write to multiple data stores, based on the need.
+- Supports granular writes to multiple data stores based on specific requirements.

--NOTE: Current implementation is scroped around crawling a single website and all operations are performed synchronously.
+- **NOTE**: The current implementation is scoped to crawl a single website, and all operations are performed synchronously.

 ## References